wifidabba/dabba/Dabba Tokenomics (DBT).md

 ## Device onboarding fee
 ​
 We propose a fee of $25 for each device to be borne by the manufacturer, initially Dabba Inc, when the device is provisioned on the network.
+​
+​
+## Dabba improvement proposals
+​
+When modifications are required periodically for improvements or changes to the tokenomics or other key factors, anyone can propose a Dabba Improvement proposal to the Dabba foundation which can then be presented to the community for a vote.